If you want to make money on Redbubble, you need to get traffic to your listings and shop.

 It sounds simple, but believe me, it works.

 However, getting traffic to your designs or shop is not exactly the easiest thing.
-While you can rely on Redbubble to promote your artwork, you should create a long-term strategy to get more visitors that will appreciate your designs.
+While you can rely on Redbubble to promote your artwork, you should create a long-term strategy to get more visitors who will appreciate your designs.

 You can create a strong social presence and use it to get visitors, but for me, the best way to get more traffic to my shop or design listing is by using Google.